Purdue vs. Marquette College Basketball Predictions & Picks - November 22

 Purdue vs. Marquette Predictions & Picks: Spread, Total - November 22

-Wednesday's contest features the Purdue Boilermakers (5-0) and the Marquette Golden Eagles (5-0) squaring off at SimpliFi Arena at Stan Sheriff Center (on November 22) at 5:00 PM.
-This matchup, according to our computer prediction, will result in a 75-70 victory for Purdue, who is a small favorite based on our model.
+Wednesday's contest between the Purdue Boilermakers (5-0) and Marquette Golden Eagles (5-0) going head-to-head at SimpliFi Arena at Stan Sheriff Center has a projected final score of 75-70 (according to our computer prediction) in favor of Purdue, who is listed as a slight favorite by our model.
+The game will start at 5:00 PM ET on November 22.

+According to our computer prediction, Purdue should cover the spread, which currently sits at 3.5.
+The two teams are projected to go over the 141.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!